 Talk of online sports betting and iGaming sparked a bit of optimism, and hell, even the Detroit Lions have a few wins under their belt — who would have thought?

 As we descend from the Election Day mountain (which saw a few states legalize sports wagering) and chaotically stumble into 2021, the Wolverine State has a few items of importance to watch.

 Potential COVID-19 setbacks

-The coronavirus pandemic has been and continues to be one of the darkest periods of time in US history.
+The coronavirus pandemic has been and continues to be one of the darkest periods in US history.
 Resorts were closed, major sports evaporated, sportsbooks shutdown and Las Vegas was reduced to a ghost town.
-There are few businesses and industries that have been pandemic-proof and casinos are no exception.
+There are few businesses and industries that have been pandemic-proof, and casinos are no exception.